 There are times where you may need to return product to a vendor or move it out of your store.
-While you can simply modify the quantity on hand that may not be the best method for a few reasons as seen below.
+While you can simply modify the quantity on hand that may not be the best method since manual adjustments don't leave a detailer audit trail.

 B) If there are a lot of things that need to be adjusted and modifying inventory one at a time isn't efficient